deltarobotone/one_easy_protocol/README.md

 |Windows/Linux|Python|Every Python IDE|[one-easy-protocol](https://github.com/deltarobotone/one-easy-protocol)|
 |Windows|C++|Visual Studio|C++/VisualStudio|

 ### All SDK's for One Easy Protocol are released as single file releases to provide an easy usage in your project.
+Copy the sources in your project folder and include the headerfile.
+Follow the instructions on this readme file for a quick startup or use the example console application.

 Tested successfully with Visual Studio 2015 & 2019.
 VS 2015 only supported at version 0.1.
 Please use [>>release v0.1<<](https://github.com/deltarobotone/one_easy_protocol/archive/v0.1.zip) for Visual studio 2015 (without flowchart support).
 Check out the example project for this IDE's.
 You also can use the precompiled ones for first communication tests.